Smiling drummer sitting with a djembe in West Africa, part of the Rhythm Power Tour

 Skins on Drums made by African Drumming

-Drum skins are natural products, and their lifespan can vary greatly—some may last for several months, while others endure for years.
-If a skin has an undetectable flaw, it’s likely to fail within the first five months.
+Drum skins are natural products, and their durability can vary—some may last several months, while others can last for years.

 Drums made by an External Company

 For drums made by external manufacturers, such as Mano, Remo, or LP, warranty conditions are determined by the respective manufacturer.
-We’re happy to assist in expediting any warranty requests on your behalf.
-Please note that the drum may need to be returned to the manufacturer for assessment before they decide on the next steps.

 If skin breakage occurs within: